yetibot/yetibot/README.md

 **Campfire is no longer supported.** If you use Campfire, open an issue and we can add it back in!

+**Other chat platforms**: If your chat platform of choice is not supported, open an issue.
+Adding adapters is quite easy.

 #### Broadcast

 If a room has `broadcast` set to `true`, Tweets will be published to that room.